NLS103/.github/ISSUE_TEMPLATE/feature.md

 - [ ] Question 1: How does the CRM handle prorated discounts?
 - [ ] Question 2: What is the source of truth for technician cost codes?

-## ❓ Subtask Composition
-*The developer composes subtasks as part of design process*
-- [ ] Subtasks written

 ## 📝 Requirements
 *(This section is filled out after the Discovery phase is complete)* *A detailed breakdown of the feature specification.*